-Beth Torina heads into her fifth season at the helm of the LSU softball program after she returned the Tigers to national prominence with a 50-win, two 40-win seasons and two trips to the Women’s College World Series in 2012 and 2015 already to her credit in her short time in Baton Rouge.
+Beth Torina heads into her seventh season at the helm of the LSU softball program after she returned the Tigers to national prominence with two 50-win seasons, four 40-win seasons and four trips to the Women's College World Series in 2012, 2015, 2016 and 2017 already to her credit in her short time in Baton Rouge.

-After originally being picked fourth in the preseason in the Southeastern Conference, LSU finished that way by the end as it hosted the 2015 SEC Tournament for the first time since the new Tiger Park opened by finishing with a 15-9 record against league competition, the third time under Torina that an LSU team has won at least 15 league games in a season.
+After originally being picked fourth in the preseason, LSU finished that way by the end as it hosted the 2015 SEC Tournament for the first time since the new Tiger Park opened.
+The Tigers finished the SEC slate with a 15-9 record against league competition, the third time under Torina that an LSU team has won at least 15 league games in a season.

-Bell was one of four first team All-SEC selections along with Hoover, Jaquish and Kellsi Kloss, as Landry and A.J.
-Andrews were second team picks, with Hoover and Emily Griggs named to the SEC All-Freshman Team and Sandra Simmons landing on the SEC All-Defensive Team.
+Bell was one of four first team All-SEC selections along with Hoover, Jaquish and Kellsi Kloss.
+Landry and A.J.
+Andrews were second team picks.
+Hoover and Emily Griggs were named to the SEC All-Freshman Team, while Sandra Simmons landed on the SEC All-Defensive Team.